olegfedoseev/mail-bouncer/README.md

 ## Goal

-Often it's not enough to validate just format of email.
+Often it's not enough to just validate format of email.
-Even if format is Ok, you may fail to send message to it.
+Even if format is Ok, you may fail to send a message to it.
-You can have invalid domain, without MX record.
-Or user can be overquota.
+You can have an invalid domain, without MX record, a user can be over quota.
 Or already deleted.

-And Pechkin helps you to find out about it befor you send message.
+And Pechkin helps you to find out about it before you send a message.

 ## Usage
 Get it with: